 You may have seen police cars in your neighborhood within the last few years that are hybrids, such as Toyota Priuses or Chevrolet Volts.
 Those cars are used primarily to get police officers from one location to another and nothing more.
 They're not designed for chasing and apprehending suspects in potentially dangerous high-speed pursuits.

-The Police Responder Hybrid Sedan is very similar mechanically on the Ford Fusion Hybrid, but a wide range of alterations and enhancements have been integrated into the vehicle for more serious police work.
-Major changes include an improved engine cooling system, better brakes, a more hardy suspension system and skid plates underneath the car's chassis in order to protect all of the mechanical components when the car flies over curbs.
+The Police Responder Hybrid Sedan is very similar mechanically to the Ford Fusion Hybrid, but a wide range of alterations and enhancements have been integrated into the vehicle, making it better suited for more intense police work.
+Major changes include an improved engine cooling system, better brakes, a more hardy suspension system and skid plates underneath the car's frame in order to protect all of the mechanical components when the car flies over curbs.

 In addition to catching criminals, Ford is also promoting the $3,900 in annual fuel savings per vehicle compared to other strictly gas-powered police cars.
 The hybrid's fuel economy is almost twice as good as that of the non-hybrid Ford Police Interceptor, so it is getting kudos across the board from policeman who want power and fuel economy at the same time.